Domestic Violence and Abuse

 - Putting you down, ignoring you, blaming you, isolating you from friends and family

 - Punching, slapping, hitting, biting, kicking, hair pulling, pushing, shoving, burning, strangling

-All these are behaviours of an abusive partner.
-All of these are acts of domestic abuse.
+All these are behaviours of an abusive person.
+All of these are acts of domestic violence or abuse.

 Who does it happen to?